beginner-corp/docs.begin.com/src/shared/docs/en/routes-functions/creating-new-routes.md

 Routes in Begin apps generally consist of the following parts:

 - A publicly available URL route (represented by a path and HTTP method) in two separate, fully isolated AWS API Gateways – one for `staging`, one for `production` – that call to...
-- Your Function code, which runs in two separate, fully isolated AWS Lambdas – again, one for `staging`, one for `production` – which support sessions out of the box via...
+- Your route handler code, which runs in two separate, fully isolated AWS Lambdas – again, one for `staging`, one for `production` – which support sessions out of the box via...
 - Your app's session and data stores, which are persisted in two separate, fully isolated DynamoDB tables – you guessed it, one for `staging`, one for `production`